regulusun/regulusun.github.io/_posts/2015-05-16-ios-in-app-change-language.markdown

 iOS App.
 Usually we would use the NSLocalizedString macro to localize our apps.
 But it would require the user to leave the app and change language in the system setting, therefore it is impossible to change language in run-time.

-[image-of-change-language-in-system-setting]
+![change language in
+system-setting]({{site.url}}/images/ios-change-language.png)

 Fortunately, there already are a lot of useful information out there in the community.
 After a little research, I setup the following tools to implement in-app language switch.

 ### Set Localized String Programatically

-We can not use the NSLocalizedString() macro to set localized string anymore.
+We will no longer use the NSLocalizedString() macro to set localized strings anymore.
 Instead, we will have to write a utility class to load different language strings from their own language bundle files.